Hidden Corners of London

 Gloucester: When I was last in Holborn, I saw good strawberries in your garden there: I do beseech you send for some of them.

-A Strawberry Fair is still held every June in Ely Place for charity.
+A Strawberry Fair is held every June in Ely Place for charity.

 Henry VIII's Hidden Barn

-This elegant hide away that goes unnoticed by the busy visitors to the clubs of St James's street, with its lovely display of flowers and antique lamplight decorating this rather idilic Blue Ball Yard.
-Today it belongs to the rear annexe of the Stafford hotel, although during the eighteenth century it was a stable and going still further back in time was said to have been a barn belonging to Henry the VIII, and was part of his Royal Palace of St James's.
+This elegant hideaway goes unnoticed by the busy visitors to the clubs of St James's street.
+The lovely displays of flowers and antique lamplight decorating this rather idyllic courtyard of the Blue Ball.
+Today it belongs to the rear annexe of the Stafford hotel.
+During the eighteenth century, it was a stable and going still further back was said to have been a barn belonging to King Henry the VIII, then part of his Royal Palace of St James's.

 Pickering Place